Terms & Conditions

 We look forward to welcoming you to The House of Bread and hope you will have an enjoyable stay.
 We have tried to avoid overloading this page but some rules are necessary to protect yourselves and us – so here they are.

-For B&B guests this booking then stands and we take payment when you are here (unless you wish to pay in advance).
+For B&B guests: this booking then stands and we take payment when you are here (unless you wish to pay in advance).
 However there are cancellation terms to be aware of – see below for details.
-Please check dates and room details are correct on your email/letter.
+Please check dates and room details are correct on your booking acknowledgement email/letter.

-For Self-Catering we ask for a 25% deposit which we need to receive within 7 days of our booking email/letter being sent to you.
-This can be paid by cheque or by direct transfer to our bank account – payment details will be on your booking email/letter.
-Once we have received your deposit we will confirm receipt and your booking.
+For Self-Catering guests: we ask for a 25% deposit which we need to receive within 7 days of our booking acknowledgement email/letter being sent to you to reserve your booking.
+This can be paid by cheque or by direct transfer to our bank account.
+Payment details will be on your booking acknowledgement email/letter.
+Once we have received your 25% deposit we will confirm receipt of monies and your booking.
 If we do not receive your deposit within this timeframe we will assume you do not want the booking.
-We will endeavour to contact you to make sure.
-Please make sure that dates and details on your booking email/letter are correct.
+We will endeavour to contact you to double check but if we do not manage to make contact your booking will be cancelled.
+Please make sure that dates and details on your booking acknowledgement email/letter are correct.

 The balance of payment for your Self-Catering stay is to be paid 2 weeks before your arrival.
-If we do not receive this payment we will assume this constitutes a cancellation and our cancellation terms will come into play – see below for details.
+If we do not receive this payment we will assume this constitutes a cancellation and our cancellation terms will be applied – see below for details.

-We recognise that unforeseen things happen and if you have to cancel then the following applies.
+We recognise that unforeseen things happen and if you have to cancel or you do not show up for your booking then the following applies.

 In the unlikely event that we have to cancel your booking for any reason all monies will be refunded to you including your deposit.
 In these circumstances we will not be liable for other costs related to unavailability.
-In this situation we will endeavour to suggest other places that might suit your requirements.
+However, in this unlikely but difficult situation we will endeavour to suggest other local places that might suit your requirements.

 If you need to leave unexpectedly during your stay due to unforeseen circumstances, unfortunately a refund will not be possible.
 Therefore, particularly for Self-catering breaks we recommend that you take out appropriate holiday insurance to protect against unforeseen circumstances that may leave you out of pocket.